 Biologists usually try to spot their target endangered species and to estimate their number to evaluate if ongoing conservation actions have been successful.
 But this is not the entire story.
 Carnivores interact with each other, trying to exploit the other species’ resources and to establish their own kind.
 Obviously, the stronger species are expected to win, with a consequent loss of territory and resources by less dominant species.

 Wolves and leopards are two main competitors, normally preying upon similar species.
 Compared with previous camera trapping in the area, fewer leopards and more wolves indicate that the latter have been more successful in persisting in such an arid mountainous terrain.
 For leopards – which have already lost the majority of their habitat in central Iran – that is definitely a concern.
-The Project is working closely with its local partner to throw light on this worrying development.
+The Foundation is working closely with its local partner to throw light on this worrying development.